 It is very important to have a constitution as it serves as a written record of what was agreed between the members.
 Moreover, it serves as instructions for new members as to what they need to do.

 Since all members are responsible for the association’s activities, the constitution serves as a reminder to members that they must not do anything that may jeopardize the interest of the association.

 A constitution mainly includes the following three things:

-- The constitution must include the rules and eligibility of becoming a member.
-And, the circumstances that may lead to end of the membership.
+- The constitution must include the rules and eligibility for becoming a member.
+And the circumstances that may lead to the end of the membership.

 Who is Liable?